What is cost basis and what are tax lots?

 - Trusts and estates

-- Corporations, government entities, financial institutions, etc. are not subject to cost basis reporting changes.
+- Corporations, government entities, exempt organizations, financial institutions, etc. are not subject to cost basis reporting.

-- Retirement and education accounts are not subject to the new cost basis reporting changes.
+- Retirement and education savings accounts (including inherited accounts) listed below are not subject to cost basis reporting.
 Distributions from these accounts will continue to be reported as they have in the past.

 - Roth IRAs

 - 403(b) / TSCAs

 - Coverdell Education Savings Account (CESA)

 - ABLE accounts (Achieving a Better Life Experience Act of 2013)

 What are bond elections?

 If you purchased a bond at premium or discount on or after Jan.
 1, 2014, you can make elections related to these bonds which may affect the earnings on your bonds and the character of your bond income.
 Elections also affect your cost basis and tax reporting.
 These elections are: